There Is Only One Head Chef in the Medicaid Kitchen, Part Deux!

 The COA’s message to private vendors contracted with DHHS is crystal clear: “There is only one head chef in the Medicaid kitchen.”

-Posted on April 5, 2016, in "Single State Agency", Accountability, Administrative code, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, Audits, DHHS, Federal Law, Gordon & Rees, Health Care Providers and Services, Injunctions, Judicial Review, Jurisdiction, KC v.
-Shipman, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Providers, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, NC, North Carolina, OAH, PCG, Petitions for Contested Cases, Post-Payment Reviews, Preliminary Injunctions, Prepayment Review, Public Consulting Group, Public Consulting Group, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits and tagged Appeal Rights, Appeals of Post-Payment Audits, Court of Appeals, Department of Health and Human Services, DHHS, Final Agency Action, Final agency decision, Gordon & Rees, Health care provider, K.C. v.
-Shipman, Knicole Emanuel, Managed Care Organizations, Medicaid, Medicaid Providers, Medicaid recipients, North Carolina, One head chef, Parker Home Care, PCG, Public Consulting Group, RAC Audits, Recoupments, Recovery Audit Contractor, Tentative Notice of Overpayment, Tentative Notices of Overpayment.
+Posted on April 5, 2016, in "Single State Agency", Accountability, Administrative code, Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Federal Law, Health Care Providers and Services, Injunctions, Judicial Review, Jurisdiction, KC v.
+Shipman, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Managed Care, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Providers, Medicaid Recipients, Medicaid Recoupment, Medicaid Reimbursements, Medicare and Medicaid Provider Audits, NC, NC DHHS, North Carolina, OAH, Petitions for Contested Cases, Post-Payment Reviews, Preliminary Injunctions, Prepayment Review, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Public Consulting Group, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits and tagged Appeal Rights, Appeals of Post-Payment Audits, Court of Appeals, Department of Health and Human Services, Final Agency Action, Final agency decision, Gordon & Rees, Health care provider, K.C. v.
+Shipman, Knicole Emanuel, Managed Care Organizations, Medicaid, Medicaid Providers, Medicaid recipients, NC DHHS, North Carolina, One head chef, Parker Home Care, PCG, Public Consulting Group, RAC Audits, Recoupments, Recovery Audit Contractor, Tentative Notice of Overpayment, Tentative Notices of Overpayment.
 Bookmark the permalink.
 1 Comment.